 2018 Annual Peace Lecture:

 Sunday, Jan 28, 2018

-We are pleased to announce that our 2018 speakers will be John Stoesz and Waziyatawin.
+We were pleased to welcome John Stoesz and Waziyatawin as our 2018 Peace Lecturers.
 John is an activist for Indigenous justice and former Executive Director of Mennonite Central Committee – Central States, and chair of the Native Land Return Committee.
 Waziyatawin is a Wahpetunwan Dakota from the Pezihutaszizi Otunwe (Yellow Medicine Village) in southwestern Minnesota.
-More details to come soon.